 The Kojiya Awa Odori is held along the town’s shotengai (shopping street) where roughly 600 spectators join – lined up 10 rows deep – to watch the dancers and cheer as they pass by.
 There are about 150 kids who also participate in the performance.

 - When: August 4th and 5th at 7:00 PM

 - Getting there: Take the Tokyu Airport Line to Kojiya Station and head toward the Kojiya shotengai (shopping street).

 Kojiya Awa Dance

-Kojiya Awa dance is known as a seasonal tradition of Ota city.
-Across 2 days, about 600 people cooperate and line up in 10 rows to cheer up the crowd with their dance.
-About 150 kids line...
+Kojiya Awa Dance is known as a seasonal tradition of Ota City.
+Across two days, about 600 people cooperate and line up in 10 rows to cheer up the crowd with their dance.
+About 150 kids line up in three..

 More about: Kojiya Awa Dance

 With fireworks being another must-see for Japanese summer, Ota City holds its very own fireworks festival on August 15th – the date marking the end of WWII in Japan.
 The city first hosted the festival in 1987, after declaring itself a Peace City, and has held the event annually ever since.
 It celebrates the occasion by lighting up the sky with fireworks following the official Peace Memorial Ceremony.

 - Act 1 – Musical Performances